 When your body isn't able to process and eliminate enough uric acid, it can make you sick.
-High uric acid levels can lead to gout, a form of inflammatory arthritis caused by deposits of uric acid crystals in the joints that leads to pain, stiffness and swelling.
-Uric acid is also strongly associated with metabolic syndrome, a cluster of risk factors that increase your chances of diabetes.
-According to the American Diabetes Association, studies show that high uric acid levels increase the risk of diabetes.
+High uric acid levels can lead to gout, a form of inflammatory arthritis that's caused by deposits of uric acid crystals in the joints and leads to pain, stiffness and swelling.
+Uric acid is also strongly associated with metabolic syndrome, a cluster of risk factors that increase your chances of developing diabetes.
+According to a study published in 2017 by PLoS One, high levels of uric acid are associated with the development of Type 2 diabetes.

 Nuts and Purines

-All nuts are low in purines.
+All tree nuts and peanuts are low in purines.
 Low-purine foods are those that contain less than 50 milligrams of purines per serving.
 The standard serving size for nuts is about 1 ounce.
-A 1-ounce serving of peanuts contains 22 milligrams of purines.
-The same size serving of almonds provides 10 milligrams of purines.
+A 1-ounce serving of peanuts contains 22 milligrams of purines, whereas the same size serving of almonds provides 10 milligrams of purines.
 An ounce of walnuts contains only 7 milligrams of purines.
-Even eating two servings in one sitting would not be enough to qualify nuts as a moderate-purine food.
+Even eating two servings of nuts in one sitting would not be enough to qualify them as a moderate-purine food.

 Nuts Can Decrease Uric Acid

 Eating a diet rich in nuts will not raise your uric acid levels because nuts are not high in uric acid.
 In fact, adding almonds to your diet may lower your uric acid levels, according to a study published in 2015 in the Nutrition Journal.
 This study was carried out on participants who had coronary artery disease, and the participants ate 10 grams of almonds before breakfast every day for 12 weeks.
 The researchers noted that although the study was conducted on people with coronary artery disease, the results would have been the same with healthy participants.